 Cryptographic data used in runtime cryptographic computations, like a seed used to generate a key.
-To be protected from unauthorized disclosure and modification.

-D.JCS CODE
+D.JCS\CODE

 The code of the Java Card System.

 D.JCS DATA

 The internal runtime data areas necessary for the execution of the Java Card VM, such as, for instance, the frame stack, the program counter, the class of an object, the length allocated for an array, any pointer used to chain data-structures.